 Again, the key is to integrate your professional highlights into your mission-based story.
-Check out these real estate bio examples [insert jump link] if you need a reminder.

 If you’re a new or inexperienced real estate agent, let your enthusiasm and fresh commitment to working hard shine.
 Lean into your mission-based story and recognize that you can bring things to the table that realtors from other generations cannot.

 Different markets require different strategies.
 People searching for million-dollar vacation homes need a different vibe than people selling a small ranch.